HaxeFoundation/HaxeManual/output/HaxeManual/website/lf-static-extension-in-std.md

 }
 ```

 While `String` does not have a `replace` functionality by itself, the `using StringTools` static extension provides one.
-As usual, the Javascript output nicely shows the transformation:
+As usual, the JavaScript output nicely shows the transformation:

 ```haxe
 Main.main = function() {